ORPHAN LITTER

 On the 1st September 2007 Misty whelped 14 live puppies by C section.
 The reason for the C section was a twisted uterus both sides.
 Although she came through the operation, Misty only survived for a few hours after the birth, and slipped away quietly at about 3:30am.

 So there we were, in the early hours of the morning, left with a dead, much loved family companion, and valued working bitch.
 This was Misty’s second litter at 5 years old, her first being two years earlier.
 After getting to grips with the fact that we had lost Misty, the cold realisation swept over us that we now had 14 puppies to hand rear!
 We had always helped our bitches when they had a litter to rear, so how hard could it be?
-The answer to this is VERY HARD!

-By the end of three weeks, all pups were doing well and had been docked with no ill effects.
-By the end of the fourth week we were trying to get them to lap puppy porridge.
+By the end of three weeks, all pups were doing well, had been docked with no ill effects and we were trying to get them to lap puppy porridge.
 Do you think they would, no way!
 When you wean a litter from mum, you can take her away if pups are reluctant to lap.
-With our bunch we were mum, so they would just make a big fuss and scream their heads off until we gave in, little monsters.
-This went on for a few days but eventually they got the idea and started to lap, so by 5 weeks old they were on solids as well as their milk.
-The next few weeks was just like having any other litter, with people visiting and then eventually coming back to pick up their new charges.
+With our bunch we were mum, so they would just make a big fuss and scream their heads off until we gave in.
+This went on for a few days but eventually they got the idea and started to lap, so by 3 weeks old they were all on solids as well as their milk.
+The milk we used was called Nutrolac which can be purchased from the Animal Health Company on line.
+It is a goats milk based complete milk replacer for puppies, high in nutrients and very easy for the puppies to digest.
+We also use it with normal litters, it never causes tummy upsets and is very easy to mix.

 Ten weeks after that fateful day, we were left with just the one pup and normality resumed, with the usual hustle and bustle of the shooting season as if nothing had happened, except we were missing one very important family member.
-Some thing that we shall probably never get over!